beenlanced/Covid19Distancing/README.md

 ## Getting Started

-You will need to use download or clone the notebook in this repo and then install Julia and IJulia.
+You will need to  download or clone the notebook in this repo and then install Julia and IJulia.

 ## Installation Steps